 Machinery safety is vital.
-Working with machinery can be dangerous, moving parts of machinery can trap or draw parts of the body, sharp edges can cause cuts and serious injuries, sharp pointed parts could stab or puncture skin.
+Working with machinery can be dangerous, moving parts of machinery can trap or draw parts of the body, sharp edges can cause cuts and serious injuries, sharply pointed parts could stab or puncture the skin.
 Machines that emit steam or water could cause scalds or burns and electricity can cause electrical shock and burns.
 Before use, mechanical equipment should be checked to make sure that it is free from defects, complete with all safeguards fitted.
-Training and instruction has been provided and ensure the appropriate use of safety equipment and supervision where required.
+Training and instruction have been provided and ensure the appropriate use of safety equipment and supervision where required.

 Make sure that individuals using the equipment have the knowledge and risk awareness to use the equipment and that they are physically suited to the task.
 When planning under PUWER, consider the work area that the equipment will be used in.
 Is it clean tidy and clear of obstructions to avoid any slips, trips or falls and is it well lit.
 Consider using signs or barriers.

 Mobile work equipment that is used for carrying people must be fit for purpose and used in a safe manner in a safe environment, where you can ensure stability and make sure that there is no risk of it rolling over or presenting a danger to the people being carried, the operator or anyone else.